 “Our year-long work with BEEC keeps the natural world in our lens of learning.
 What we do with BEEC ties in with what we are doing in class.” – local teacher

 Classes are invited to visit BEEC’s beautiful 60 acres of fields and forest at Heifer Hill, on Bonnyvale Road, in West Brattleboro.
 In addition to the spectacular views atop Heifer Hill, we boast an array of diverse habitats including meadows, hemlock groves, a mature hardwood forest, woodland streams, a pond and a spectacular vernal pool.
 Many of our programs can also take place in your classroom and the natural area surrounding your school.
 All school programs have an emphasis on observation and inquiry, hands-on activities, outdoor exploration, and learning through the scientific process.
 Programs are designed to meet grade-specific Next Generation Science Standards (NGSS), but are adaptable to a variety of grade levels.
-In addition to the school-aged, NGSS-aligned programs listed below we also welcome Special Requests for individual programs or series of programs, as well as Early Childhood Programs.

 Contact Joan Carey, , with inquiries and to register for programs.